 - a) Antenna Electronics: the most complex interface is with the Antenna Electronics components.
-These components impose significant constraints and requirements on the design of the structure, especially the receiver components that are located on the feed indexer, which impose positioning accuracy requirements and are subject to mass limitations. - b) Infrastructure (INF) provides the foundation and working platform for the antenna, roads to the antenna sites, power to each antenna and conduits for fiber cabling. - c) Monitoring and control (MCL) for the monitoring and control of the antenna and the provision of a time reference via the M&C network.
+These components impose significant constraints and requirements on the design of the structure, especially the receiver components that are located on the feed indexer, which impose positioning accuracy requirements and are subject to mass limitations. - b) Infrastructure (INF) provides the foundation and working platform for the antenna, roads to the antenna sites, power to each antenna and conduits for fiber cabling.
+The interface to the foundation has important performance implications, specifically on pointing and survival loading.
+Foundation stiffness and survival load requirements will be defined in the ANT/INF ICD and these performance requirements should be verified during qualification by the foundation contractor. - c) Monitoring and control (MCL) for the monitoring and control of the antenna.
+Note that the provision of a PTP time reference is also provided via this network, but the configuration of the network for this purpose is provided by the RTD system.

-Title: System Architecture Description Owner: T Kusel Date: 6/6/2022 NRAO Doc. #: 020.10.20.00.00-0002-REP Version: A
+Title: System Architecture Description Owner: T Kusel Date: 9/2/2022 NRAO Doc. #: 020.10.20.00.00-0002-REP Version: B